erikvanoosten/metrics-scala/docs/Manual.md

 It brings much lower memory overhead.
 Also it’s allocation/free patterns are different, so GC overhead is 60x-80x lower then `SlidingTimeWindowReservoir`.
 Now `SlidingTimeWindowArrayReservoir` is comparable with `ExponentiallyDecayingReservoir` in terms GC overhead and performance.
-As for required memory, `SlidingTimeWindowArrayReservoir` takes ~128 bits per stored measurement and you can simply calculate required amount of heap.
+As for required memory, `SlidingTimeWindowArrayReservoir` takes ~128 bits per stored measurement and you can calculate required amount of heap.
 For example: 10K measurements / sec with reservoir storing time of 1 minute will take 10000 * 60 * 128 / 8 = 9600000 bytes ~ 9 megabytes.